 At 45, Vicki had been a dedicated physiotherapist for over 20 years, during which she poured her heart and soul into caring for others.
-Her commitment to her work was matched only by her unwavering devotion to her family, where she found her greatest joy as a mother to her children, Jon (10) and Emma (7).
+Her commitment to her work was matched only by her unwavering devotion to her family, where she found her greatest joy as a mother to her children, aged 10 and 7.